ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 If there are any questions, please post them in the forum.

-With the instructions published here with each Kernel update if available also automatically the node.js versions are updated.
+With the instructions published here, every kernel update will automatically update the node.js versions if available.

 ## Required hardware
 ### Raspberry Pi 2/3,